PSHE

 Relationships and Health Education is compulsory for all pupils receiving primary education.
 The governors of the school have decided that the school will provide a programme of sex education.
 Materials and content used are judged to be appropriate for the pupil’s age and development and are presented sensitively, within a moral, family orientated and Christian framework.
 Parents have the right to withdraw their children from some or all of the schools sex education programme.

-At Dunchurch, we will be using the Jigsaw scheme to deliver Relationships, Sex and Health Education.
+At Dunchurch, we use the Jigsaw scheme to deliver Relationships, Sex and Health Education.